July 28, 2017

 “…ask, and ye shall receive, knock, and it shall be opened unto you….” – 3 Nephi 27:29

 In the journey of gaining an education, there are many things you do not yet know.
 There will be questions on tests that seem impossible to answer and discussion board topics that are hard to understand.
 It is important that you ask.
 Your Heavenly Father wants you to learn and grow.
 He wants you to ask Him questions — and if you do, He will answer them.
 Whether you are struggling to understand a scientific formula or the purpose of a trial in your life, asking God for help will bring you closer to Him.

 “Therefore… let us go on unto perfection…” – Hebrews 6:1

 It is easy to compare grades with your peers or put yourself down after doing less than satisfactory on a writing assignment.
 During these times, it is crucial to remember that Jesus Christ was the only perfect being to walk on this Earth, and at this point in our lives we can only strive for perfection by utilizing the Atonement of Jesus Christ in our studies and in our everyday lives.
 You should be sure not to neglect your families or other responsibilities to get a perfect grade on a test.
 Make plans to do your best to succeed without putting unnecessary pressure on yourself or your family.

 4. Working Together to Come Closer to God

 “…Seek ye diligently and teach one another words of wisdom…” – D&C 109:7

 The second step of the BYU-Idaho Learning Model is to Teach One Another.
 In teaching one another, you have the opportunity to work with classmates, understand new concepts, and share insights that you have gained.
-As you do this, you can come to treat others with the same love that God has for them.
+As you do this, you can come to treat others with the same love God has for them.

 5. Learning From Past Mistakes